rikivolks/Speeduino-Esp8266-wifi/README.md

 ![2024-04-20_191409](https://github.com/rikivolks/Speeduino-Esp8266-wifi/assets/65349824/2b320a75-25bd-46b3-9357-9a7b63cb67a3)

-The second method is very fast
+The second method is fast
 Via binary file no modification is possible
 Download this software Flash Download Tools Windows PC	V3.9.6 https://www.espressif.com/en/support/download/all